Good Things To Know Before Moving To Arkansas

 8. Public Schools

 The elementary and high school education systems in Arkansas are poorly rated.
 For example, US News ranks the state in the lowest quartile of its state-by-state rankings.

 The system is not well funded.
 And teachers earn less than in other states.
 So, attracting top-notch educators here is more difficult.

-So, anyone with school-age children considering moving to Arkansas might be on the hook for private school tuition.
+As a result, anyone with school-age children considering moving to Arkansas might be on the hook for private school tuition.
 That is if you desire to provide the best education for your children.

 Thus, the cost of a private school is another possible offset to the low cost of living in Arkansas.
 Similar to the conversation we just had about sales taxes.

 On the other hand, if your family is grown and you are living off savings and retiring in Arkansas.
 Then, the education system is probably not a deal-breaker for you.